estuary/flow/site/docs/concepts/derivations.md

 they are continuously read and processed by the transformation.

-A [partition selector](projections.md#partition-selectors) may be provided to process only a subset of the logical partitions of the source collection.
+A [partition selector](projections.md#partition-selectors) may be provided to process only a subset of the source collection's logical partitions.
-Selectors are efficient: only partitions which match the selector are read, and Flow can cheaply skip over partitions that don't.
+Selectors are efficient: only partitions that match the selector are read, and Flow can cheaply skip over partitions that don't.

 Derivations re-validate their source documents against